 Application : Applied

 Explanation on : application of the practice The NC conducts annual review of the composition of the Board in terms of appropriate size, required mix of skills, experience and core competencies and adequacy of balance between Executive Director, Non-Executive Directors and Independent Non-Executive Directors.
-The NC also assesses the performance of Director who is subject to re-election at the annual general meeting and upon satisfactory evaluation of the Director's performance and contribution to the Board, recommendation will be submitted to the Board for decision to table the resolution on the re-election of the Director concerned for shareholders' approval at the annual general meeting.
+The NC also assesses the performance of Director who is subject to re-election at the Annual General Meeting ("AGM") and upon satisfactory evaluation of the Director's performance and contribution to the Board, recommendation will be submitted to the Board for decision to table the resolution on the re-election of the Director concerned for shareholders' approval at the AGM.

 Explanation for : departure

-Large companies are requito complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :